Belle Isle’s South Fishing Pier

-Key partners (public and private): Great Lakes Restoration Initiative, Friends of the Detroit River, City of Detroit Recreation Department, Environmental Consulting and Technology Inc., SmithGroupJJR
+Key partners: Great Lakes Restoration Initiative, Friends of the Detroit River, City of Detroit Recreation Department, Environmental Consulting and Technology Inc., SmithGroupJJR

 Types of jobs created: Data gathering, fish monitors, volunteers, metro area school groups, heavy equipment operators, general laborers